We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 In Autumn 2025, the CAA and DfT launched a package of consultations that will make the process for airspace design decisions more proportionate, while retaining the important principles of a transparent, evidence-based process that involves impacted stakeholders.

-On 17 November 2025, the CAA launched two consultations in support of our aims to streamline and simplify the airspace change process both specifically for the UKADS and more widely:
+On 17 November 2025, the CAA launched two consultations in support of streamlining airspace regulatory processes:

-- CAP 3158 a consultation seeking views on draft CAA guidance with which NERL should comply when providing the UKADS and UKACS (see CAP 3159 below)
+• CAP 3158 a consultation seeking views on draft CAA guidance with which NERL should comply when providing the UKADS and UKACS

-On 25 November 2025 the DfT launched a consultation on proposed changes to the air navigation directions and air navigation guidancechanges to the Air Navigation and Directions.
+On 25 November 2025, the DfT launched a consultation on proposed changes to the Air Navigation Directions and Air Navigation Guidance.
+We expect the outcome to be published in summer 2026.

 The UKADS will still be required, as is the case now, to take airspace designs through the CAP 1616 process, including requirements to engage with local communities and factor in environmental considerations.